 Arve Dimmen proposed that a new Chairperson and a Vice Chairperson be elected from within the meeting attendees.
 He also considered it necessary that the Chairperson and Vice Chairperson come from widely different geographic locations.
 The logic for this suggestion was accepted.

 With regard to the Chairmanship, however, it was felt that continuity is important for one further meeting and so Arve Dimmen accepted to continue as Chairperson until the end of CPAF2, when a new Chairperson will be elected.
-Although it will have to be cleared by the USCG management, Rajiv Khandpur agreed to accept the nomination as Vice Chairperson, provisionally.
+It was agreed that a vice-chair be chosen from a location geographically distant from the Scandavian countries.
+Mr. Rajiv Khandpur from the USCG was nominated, but was unable to accept at this time.
+The selection of a Vice Chairperson is still pending..

 Arve Dimmen and Rajiv Khandpur agreed to draft task descriptions for the Chairperson and Vice Chairperson of the CPAF.